David Wise's Aviation History Website

 PFA "Flying For Fun" Rally at Kemble in August 2006.

 For several years now, I have been accumulating listings of various aviation topics which caught my interest, including production lists of various light aircraft types.
 I have now made these available on this web-site.

-The files are in construction number order.
+The files are in construction number order (this may be manufacturers' serial numbers for commercially built aircraft or plans or kit suppliers' serial numbers for amateur-built aircraft.
 For each aircraft I have provided information on registration marks, dates of initial registration, any significant periods of cancellation from registers, changes of configuration where known, and fates.
 For the Jodels and Robins, I have also compiled a registration cross-index.
 For reasons of practicality and to avoid data protection issues, I have not listed ownership or base details.